pszemraj/textsum/README.md

 If using the python API, it's better to initiate tf32 yourself; see [here](https://huggingface.co/docs/transformers/perf_train_gpu_one#tf32) for how.

-Here are some suggestions for additions to the README in order to reflect the latest changes in the `__init__` method of your `Summarizer` class:

 ### Using Optimum ONNX Runtime

 > ⚠️ **Note:** This feature is experimental and might not work as expected.
 Use at your own risk. ⚠️🧪